jeremymv2/env_pinning/README.md

 Individual users should not have the permissions to manipulate Chef Environments directly.
 Rather, changes should be initiated through version control and pushed to the Chef Server via automation in the Pipeline.
+The Pipeline operates with a service account and is likely one of the few necessary accounts needed to be created on the Chef Server.

 To implement this, it is important to understand the Cookbook types.